robole/fetching/README.md

 ![mario example](img/mario-mytheme.png)

-The art is **colored according to your terminal color scheme**.
-Here are some examples side-by-side using different themes: the top-left theme is [Dracula](https://draculatheme.com/),the top-right is [Solarized](https://ethanschoonover.com/solarized/), the other two are just me playing around with colors!
-The output can have a different personality depending on your color scheme.
+The art is **colored according to your terminal color theme**.
+Here are some examples side-by-side using different themes: the top-left theme is [Dracula](https://draculatheme.com/), the top-right is [Solarized](https://ethanschoonover.com/solarized/), the other two are just me playing around with colors!
+The output can have a different personality depending on your color theme.

 ![mario colored](img/mario-colors.png)